Notronix/NewRelicEvents/README.md

 # New Relic Events
-A simple library that can be used to submit new relic custom events.
+A simple Java library that can be used to submit [custom events](http://newrelic.com/insights/technology/integrations) to [New Relic Insights](http://newrelic.com/insights).

+This library is useful when you need to send custom events to Insights, but you aren't running New Relic's [APM Java language agent](http://newrelic.com/java) (which has a [built-in capability for sending custom events to Insights](https://docs.newrelic.com/docs/agents/java-agent/custom-instrumentation/java-agent-api#api_methods))

 ## Download
 Version 1.1.001 is available for download here https://github.com/Notronix/NewRelicEvents/releases/tag/v1.1.001